 Anyone formally affiliated with Champlain College who engages in research involving human subjects, either on or off campus, must apply for IRB approval.
 Researchers not affiliated with Champlain College but who want to conduct research with human subjects under the auspices of Champlain College must apply for IRB approval.
 Anyone using unpublished institutional data from human subjects collected at Champlain College for research purposes, as defined herein, must have IRB approval.

 The IRB now has a standard calendar, with one review meeting scheduled in each semester.
-The review dates are Monday 27 October 2014 and Monday 23 March 2015.
+The review dates are 27 October and 23 March of each academic calendar year.

 Submissions to the IRB for review should be made with an appropriate amount of time to allow review BEFORE these dates.
 A protocol that is expected to require expedited review should be submitted at least three weeks before the next review date, while a protocol expected to require full review should be submitted at least eight weeks before the next review date.

 Note that the final decision of the level of review rests with the IRB Chair who may be reached at firstname.lastname@example.org.

 All research proposals involving human subjects must be submitted for IRB review.
 The IRB Chair will determine the level of review necessary for a project.
 Proposals will fall into one of three categories, as determined by the IRB Chair: Full Review, Expedited Review or Exempt.

-Research involving human subjects that poses more than minimal foreseeable risk, is funded by federal grants, involves deception, or involves subjects from a group awarded special protections requires a full-board review.
+Research involving human subjects that pose more than minimal foreseeable risk is funded by federal grants, involves deception, or involves subjects from a group awarded special protections requires a full-board review.